 Shop Vacuum or equivalent.

 You can repair burns and holes in your carpet by cutting out the area with a razor blade.
-Then cut a similar size piece from a hidden spot, such as underneath the seat, and cement it in place using a water-resistant adhesive.
-Blend in the repair by brushing the repaired piece with the old.
+Then, cut a similar-sized piece from a hidden spot, such as underneath the seat, and cement it using a water-resistant adhesive.
+Blend in the repair by brushing the repaired component with the old one.
 You can also go to a carpet outlet and buy a carpet sample for a pretty reasonable price that could match the car’s carpet.
 If your carpet still looks bad, you can shampoo it to get any remaining dirt and grease out.
-You can usually rent these machines at a carpet store or even your local grocery/retail chain.
-Start with the carpets on the driver’s side then the seats; this keeps the water minimum.
+You can rent these machines at a carpet store or local grocery/retail chain.
+Start with the carpets on the driver’s side and then the seats; this keeps the water minimum.
 Move around the whole car until you’re done.
-Again make sure you read any precautions from the manufacturer.
+Again, make sure you read any precautions from the manufacturer.

-Now move on to the interior hard surfaces, clean them with a damp cloth and a mild all-purpose cleaner.
-If you have leather upholstery, dress the surfaces with a leather conditioner; spray it on a rag for tight areas.
+Now move on to the interior hard surfaces; clean them with a damp cloth and a mild all-purpose cleaner.
+If you have leather upholstery, dress the characters with a leather conditioner; spray it on a rag for tight areas.
 Never use a vinyl product on leather.
-Worn or torn areas of vinyl can be repaired using kits made for this purpose.
+Worn or torn vinyl areas can be repaired using kits for this purpose.
 Repairs are made with a patch that lets you match the color and grain of your upholstery.
-Worn areas of leather can be touched up with dyes or high-grade shoe polish.
+Worn leather areas can be touched up with dyes or high-grade shoe polish.

-Now for one of the harder parts, the dash.
+Now for one of the harder parts: the dash.
 First, you can blast any dust away with a can of compressed air.
-Clean air vent grilles with cotton swabs and brighten them up by missing on some spray-on rubber dressing.
-Spray any dress-up cleaner on a soft towel and then apply it to the rest of the dash, be careful around the instrument panel.
+Clean air vent grilles with cotton swabs and brighten them by missing some spray-on rubber dressing.
+Spray any dress-up cleaner on a soft towel and apply it to the rest of the dash; be careful around the instrument panel.

 Then move on to the windows.
-If you are like me, then you hate cleaning windows for fear of streaks.
+If you are like me, you hate cleaning windows for fear of streaks.
 Some pointers in this area are to don’t spray directly on the window but onto a rag.
 Have a dry cloth ready to wipe it dry.
-You can even use newspaper to wipe it dry, the abrasiveness acts like a polish, and it won’t leave any streaks.
-Also, make sure you rinse your hands off before cleaning your windows; this will help remove any unwanted dressing.
+You can even use newspaper to wipe it dry; the abrasiveness acts like a polish, and it won’t leave any streaks.
+Also, rinse your hands before cleaning your windows; this will help remove any unwanted dressing.
 If you have aftermarket window tint film, it may be degraded by cleaners that contain ammonia or vinegar.
 Factory tinting is in the glass and is not affected by these cleaners.

-Now it’s time to move to the exterior of your car, well, kind of, detailing your engine.
-First, you will need to cover any sensitive equipment such as electrical components.
+Now it’s time to move to the exterior of your car, detailing your engine.
+First, you must cover any sensitive equipment, such as electrical components.
 Try using heavy-duty aluminum foil for this step.
-If you use a home pressure washer for this, be careful, you can blow water in areas that weren’t meant to get wet.
+If you use a home pressure washer for this, be careful; you can blow water in areas that weren’t meant to get wet.
 I prefer using a regular garden home for this step.
-After you have sealed everything off, spray a heavy-duty degreaser onto the cool temperature engine.
-Again read any warnings or precautions on the degreaser.
+After you have sealed everything off, spray a heavy-duty degreaser onto the cool-temperature engine.
+Again, read any warnings or precautions on the degreaser.
 Use a pointy brush to get any stubborn deposits.
 Then spray down with your hose, making sure you get all of the degreasers off.

 READ MORE :